Pink Whitney & Sprite Recipe: Easy 2 Ingredient Cocktail!

 Final Thoughts

 The color makes it perfect for Valentine’s Day, but the pink lemonade flavor makes this drink ideal for Spring and Summer, including Easter!
-Of course, since Pink Whitey has its roots in hockey, it’s great for your NHL games and the Stanley Cup too.
+Of course, since Pink Whitney has its roots in hockey, it’s great for your NHL games and the Stanley Cup too.

 No matter when you enjoy it, this drink is refreshing, sweet, not overly strong, and easy to enjoy.
 You can also try it out with different sodas to find your favorite combination, or offer a variety of different cans for guests to make their own!